google/error-prone/docs/bugpattern/GuardedBy.md

   public synchronized void handle() {
     doSomething(() -> {
-      x++;  // OK: 'doSomething' is configured to run the lambda immediately.
+      ++x;  // OK: 'doSomething' is configured to run the lambda immediately.
     });
   }